-Tom Sellar, a writer, editor and curator, is Professor of Dramaturgy and Dramatic Criticism and Editor of Yale’s international performance journal Theater.
+Tom Sellar, a writer, editor and curator, is Professor of Dramaturgy and Dramatic Criticism and Editor of Yale’s performance journal Theater.

 At the School of Drama he teaches criticism workshops and courses on contemporary global performance and the curation of performance.
 Under his editorship since 2003, Theater has commissioned and published essays, creative dossiers, reviews, interviews, commentary, polemics, plays, and portfolios from a wide range of global artists and authors.
 (A complete list of themes and editions can be found on theatermagazine.org) The journal also presents lectures, workshops, and creative colloquia on the Yale campus, including the Yale Eastern European Theater Project, supported by a grant from the Trust for Mutual Understanding.

 Sellar’s arts writing and criticism has appeared in national publications including Artforum, the New York Times, the Guardian, TheatreForum, and American Theatre.
 From 2001-2016 he was a frequent contributor to the Village Voice, where he covered theater and performance art nationally, serving as an Obie award judge and for two years as chief theater critic.
 He has also contributed to numerous book anthologies including The Routledge Companion to Dramaturgy (2015), Curating Live Arts: Global Perspectives, Envisioning Theory and Practice in Performance (in press), and the forthcoming history BAM: The Next Wave Festival (2018).